 Initially, the group intended to establish a brand new banking operation in the Rio Grande Valley of Texas.
 But, as their planning came together in mid-2009, the strategy changed, from chartering a new bank to acquiring an existing franchise.
 In September 2009, a revised business plan was submitted to regulators and Texas State Bankshares, Inc. (TSBI) was organized to serve as the bank’s holding company, in anticipation of an acquisition.

 The Board of Directors and Management of Texas Regional Bank remain committed the communities we serve through high touch banking relationships, advanced technology solutions, diverse ownership and community involvement.
-Each year team members contribute in excess of 6,000 hours to community service projects.
+Each year team members contribute thousands of hours to community service projects.

-Today, Texas Regional Bank has assets of approximately $850 million and 14 banking centers across the Rio Grande Valley and the Texas Hill Country.
+Today, Texas Regional Bank has assets of approximately $840 million and 16 locations across the Rio Grande Valley and the Texas Hill Country.
 Texas Regional Bank is a wholly-owned subsidiary of Texas State Bankshares, Inc. with equity more than $80 million and more than 500 shareholders across Texas.
 Without a doubt, the influence of its broad shareholder base and team of well-known and seasoned bankers has made Texas Regional the “Bank of Choice” in the Texas markets.